 We are better when we are diverse and when we acknowledge, celebrate and honor our diversity.
 In acknowledging and honoring our diversity, we also assume a responsibility to support and stand up for each other.

 How to Apply:

-Interested candidates will find the position announcement online at jobs.wisc.edu (PVL 289298).
+Interested candidates will find the position announcement online directly on the job posting here: jobs.wisc.edu (PVL 289298).
 Applications must be received through UW-Madison’s online application system.
 Applications submitted outside of this system will not be considered.
 Click on the “Apply Now” button and submit 1) a cover letter describing research, teaching experience, and teaching philosophy; 2) a curriculum vitae; 3) a teaching statement, including discussion of successes and challenges in the classroom, innovative approaches to student-centered learning, and 3-5 sample syllabi; and 4) a list of references with contact information for requesting letters of recommendation.

 For full consideration, all materials must be received no later than 11:55pm on January 2, 2024; however, the position will remain open until filled.
 Please note that applicants will be evaluated based upon submitted application materials and therefore should speak to and include evidence of their qualifications.

 Additional materials, including the actual letters of recommendation, a writing sample, and teaching evaluations may be requested at a later stage.
 Initial interviews will be conducted remotely in January in the expectation of on campus visits for finalists in February and March.

 For additional information, please consult the departmental websites: http://arthistory.wisc.edu and https://african.wisc.edu, or direct questions to either Professor Jennifer Pruitt, email@example.com or Professor Luis Madureira, firstname.lastname@example.org.